Students, student organizations, and athletic teams in all types of hearings have the right to:

-- Be provided with an opportunity to review any documents submitted to the community standards administrator, community standards review board (CSRB), Dean of Students Office, and Office of Community Standards and Student Accountability that will be used to determine a finding.
+- Be provided with an opportunity to review any documents submitted to the community standards administrator, community standards review board (CSRB), Dean of Students Office, and Office of Community Standards and Student Accountability that will be used to determine responsibility, findings, and outcomes.

-- Receive timely notification of when a hearing will occur, which will be received at least seven (7) working days.
+- Receive timely notification of when the formal resolution hearing will occur, which will be received at least seven (7) working days.

 - Have a support person with them for all pre/post hearing meetings and during the hearing.

 - Appeal on appropriate grounds as explained in the Appeals Policy

-Students, faculty, and staff who report an alleged community standards policy violation have the right to request to be active participants in cases in which their rights may have been violated through conversation with the administator reviewing a case and through the Community Standards Review Board (CSRB) should the individual reporting the community standards violation choose that option.
-Rights for the reporting party specific to CRB hearings are listed in that section.
-Administrative hearings do not involve active participation by the reporting party during the meeting, however an administrator may choose to contact a reporting party for further information in determining their findings.
-In all cases, a complainant has a right to a timely resolution and the right to appeal on appropriate grounds as explained in the appeals policy.
+Students, faculty, and staff who report an alleged community standards policy violation have the right to request to be active participants in matters and incidents in which their rights may have been violated through conversation with the community standards administrator reviewing the matter and through the Community Standards Review Board (CSRB) should the individual reporting the community standards violation choose that option.
+Rights for the reporting individuals specific to CSRB hearings are listed in that section.
+Administrative hearings do not involve active participation by the reporting party during the meeting, however, a communtiy standards administrator may choose to contact a reporting individual for further information in determining their findings.

 Additional Rights and Responsibilities

-Depending on the charges and process for which the incident and/or matter is being addressed and resolved, the reporting individual and the student(s), student organization, or athletic team may have additional rights.
-Please review each of the processes - administrative hearing, CRB hearing, sexual misconduct, relationship violence and stalking policy hearing section (for cases in which the respondent is also a student, procedures for employee respondent can be found here) - for a full understanding of rights and responsibilities.
+Depending on the alleged violation and the process for which the incident and/or matter is being addressed and resolved, the reporting individual and the student(s), student organization, or athletic team may have additional rights.
+Please review each of the processes - administrative hearing, CSRB hearing, sexual misconduct, relationship violence and stalking policy hearing section (for cases in which the individual is also a student, procedures for employee respondent can be found here) - for a full understanding of rights and responsibilities.